Cactoidal/Time-Crystal/godot/README.md

 https://github.com/Cactoidal/Time-Crystal/assets/115384394/39a12f13-9fc4-4725-91dd-6c9e903ead08

-The sequence is complete.
+The new sequence is complete.
 I can now spend some time thinking about these new problems: the strategic contribution of the random hand, the new game UI, and the economics of the game.